 |Cough, sore throat||Often||Sometimes|

-Medicines used to relieve the symptoms of the common cold include pain relievers and over-the-counter cold remedies, such as decongestants.4,8 You can get more information about treatments from your doctor or pharmacist.
+Medicines used to relieve the symptoms of the common cold include pain relievers and over-the-counter cold remedies, such as decongestants.
+You can get more information about treatments from your doctor or pharmacist.

-Cold sufferers can often benefit from rest, plenty of liquids5 and may benefit from saline nasal drops or spray, which clear the nose and promote clearer breathing.9 The use of chicken soup dates back centuries, science has shown that it might help to clear blocked nasal passages and to reduce inflammation.10
+Cold sufferers can often benefit from rest, plenty of liquids and may benefit from saline nasal drops, spray or nasal strips, which clear the nose and promote clearer breathing.
+The use of chicken soup dates back centuries, science has shown that it might help to clear blocked nasal passages and to reduce inflammation.

-The best way to prevent allergic reactions is to limit the exposure to allergens.2,11 Naturally, this can be easier said than done.
-Alternative allergy treatments can include over-the-counter medications, such as antihistamines, nasal sprays, nasal corticosteroids and decongestants.2 Some of these medications work by blocking the body's reactions to 'intruders'.
+The best way to prevent allergic reactions is to limit the exposure to allergens.
+Naturally, this can be easier said than done.
+Alternative allergy treatments can include over-the-counter medications, such as antihistamines, nasal sprays, nasal corticosteroids and decongestants.
+Some of these medications work by blocking the body's reactions to 'intruders'.
 As always, if you have questions seek advice from your doctor or pharmacist.